 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.

-There were no changes in the Company's approach to capital management during the period ended July 31, 2016.
+There were no changes in the Company's approach to capital management during the three months ended July 31, 2017.

 5. Receivables: